amitmerchant1990/notepad/README.md

 - [Simple Kanban](https://notepad.js.org/kanban/)
 - [Tasks](https://notepad.js.org/tasks/)

-> [!IMPORTANT]
+## Donate

+Like this app?
+If so, consider donating a small amount.
+It would help me maintaining this project further.

+You can support the development via [Paypal](https://paypal.me/AmitMerchant) or [Buy me a coffee](https://buymeacoffee.com/amitmerchant).

+## Feedback

-> Please use the [Discussions](https://github.com/amitmerchant1990/notepad/discussions) tab to submit new feature requests.
+Please use the [Discussions](https://github.com/amitmerchant1990/notepad/discussions) tab to submit new feature requests.
 Don't raise issues for the same.

 ## License